Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Post_Rebuild_Storage_Node_Validation.md

 Skip this section if a master or worker node was rebuilt.

-1. Verify there are 3 mons, 3 mds, 3 mgr processes, and rgw.s
+1. Verify there are 3 mons, 3 mds, 3 mgr processes, and rgws

     ```bash
     ncn-m# ceph -s